marcoh3mmm/GaN/README.md

   * flaskwebgui

 ## How it works
-1. In the folder you have cloned the repository or dowload it, use the command prompt to execute "python main.py"
+1. In the folder where you have cloned the repository or dowload it, use the command prompt to execute "python main.py"
   ![Command_prompt](./images_local/support_images/Command_prompt.png)

 2. Then the app will be opened in the following screen: